Keiji Nishitani: Thought

-Criticism of Western Philosophy
+Criticism of Western philosophy

 In Nishitani's view most Western philosophy deals superficially with phenomena of consciousness, and thereby fails to comprehend the depth of our interactions with people and things.
 In Nishitani's thought there are three fields: the Field of Consciousness, the Field of Nihility, and the Field of Emptiness.
 These fields are always present alongside each other and each deeper field encompasses the one before.
-The Field of Consciousness is the field we experience the world in our everyday life, the Field of Nihility the one in which we confront death and the Field of Emptiness the one in which both life and death are integrated.
+The Field of Consciousness is the field we experience the world in our everyday life in, the Field of Nihility the one in which we confront death and the Field of Emptiness the one in which both life and death are integrated.
 Nishitani's criticism of Western philosophy is that it has always been conducted on the Field of Consciousness, where there is no access to a thing in itself but only a representation of it.
 This is because we take ourselves as a subject looking upon something as an object in our consciousness.
 On the Field of Emptiness, that Buddhist practice aims towards, things are encountered on their home-ground.

 Furthermore, he sees Kant's thought as emblematic for Western thought and its cultures and civilisations.
 Kant divides reality into immaterial, invisible, subjective consciousness and material, visible objectivity.
 This introduces a dualism into the Western thinking, that Nishitani rejects.
 This dualism is most apparent within Christianity in the ethics of an absolute good and absolute evil, right versus wrong and other sharp distinctions.
 In Nishitani's Buddhist inspired thinking the concept of dependent arising plays an important part: everything is dependent on countless other causes and conditions.
 This logic inspires the inherent logic of the Western world that unfolds into the modern scientific view.
 Thus creating an underlying nihility which causes a spiritual void.
 Especially, in the works of Nietzsche, Heidegger and Sartre this philosophy of nihility becomes apparent.
 In Nishitani's view, it becomes impossible for the Western world to create meaning from their dualistic and Christian foundations.

 He also criticised Descartes' philosophy that the self and things remain separate.
 This idea is portrayed in Descartes' res cogitans (consciousness), i.e. the self, and res extensa (extended matter), the things around the self, that are differentiated.
 The res cogitans is taken as the ultimate reality that cannot be doubted, while the res extensa remains without true connection to the res cogitans.
 This lays the foundation for the natural sciences that treat the world as a lifeless mechanism, material to be used for the self.
 He sees machinery as the ultimate appropriation of the laws of nature by people and the assertion of a distinguished self.